nar17/AL395_mybots/README.md

 ![FP_Fitness_Plot](https://user-images.githubusercontent.com/122194228/223331198-8da7723e-5ae1-4976-9ea3-1b02700aa2b2.png)

 ### Findings & Discussion:
-*here, talk about the results briefly.. qualitative versus quantitative*
+The final fitnesses did not show any significant difference between the performance of the control and experimental groups.
+The robots did mutate in different manners as hypothesized and seen by a comparison between the final parents.
+Qualitatively, the experimental groups showed more control in their motor functions compared to the control group.
+Additionally, the experimental group's best robots showed more symmetrical movements of their two arms compared to a more oscillating arm behavior by the control group.
+Given that the time steps were set relatively low at 1500 steps, I hypothesize that the deep neural network made up of the three hidden layers did not have adequate time to adequately learn abstract concepts related to locomotion.
+Further experiments could explore this by running the same test at time steps near 20,000 or higher.

 ### Results Video:
-This 2-minute video shows the animated results of the test. *MAKE THE VIDEO A URL*
+This [2-minute video](https://www.youtube.com/watch?v=etbkn_yEEDE) shows the animated results of the test. *MAKE THE VIDEO A URL*

 ### B-Roll:
-This ____-minute video shows further animated results from the test. *MAKE THE VIDEO A URL*
+This [1.5 minute video](https://www.youtube.com/watch?v=QLehORyXbzY) shows further animated results from the test. *MAKE THE VIDEO A URL*

 ### Going Forward:
-*talk about what other tests to run.. etc. etc.*
+- Increase number of generations
+- Increase time steps
+- Expand possible mutations
+- Investigate the timing of mutations (for example, mutate the body during early generations and the brain in later generations)
+- Explore symmetric synapses to match symmetric body